 UPDATE: Here’s a Pancake Song by Christina Rossetti.

-This artilce was posted on Friday, February 24th, 2006 at 8:23 pm and is filed under British Children's Songs, Children's Songs, Countries & Cultures, English, English Nursery Rhymes, English Proverbs, Great Britain, Holiday Songs, Holidays Around the World, Languages, Nursery Rhymes, Nursery Rhymes about Holidays, Nursery Rhymes about Pancake Day, Oz Fest, Pancake Day, Pancake Day Songs, Proverbs, Proverbs about Pancake Day, Proverbs about Shrove Tuesday, Rhymes by Theme, Shrove Tuesday, Shrovetide, USA.
+This article was posted on Friday, February 24th, 2006 at 8:23 pm and is filed under British Children's Songs, Children's Songs, Countries & Cultures, English, English Nursery Rhymes, English Proverbs, Holiday Songs, Holidays Around the World, Languages, Nursery Rhymes, Nursery Rhymes about Holidays, Nursery Rhymes about Pancake Day, Oz Fest, Pancake Day, Pancake Day Songs, Proverbs, Proverbs about Pancake Day, Proverbs about Shrove Tuesday, Rhymes by Theme, Shrove Tuesday, Shrovetide, United Kingdom, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.